Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 Sage nodded.
 The line judge tossed her the ball.

-Coach Craig held up four fingers beneath his clipboard, but Sage wouldn’t have needed the signal.
+Coach Craig held up four fingers beneath his clipboard, but Sage didn’t need the signal.
 She knew Asheville’s weak-side hitter was just that—weak.
 Even if she hadn’t studied the game tape for the past three nights, a few plays into the match revealed who was most likely to shank her serve.

-From the bench, her teammates shouted themselves horse.
+From the bench, her teammates shouted themselves hoarse.